redmaner/tic_tac_toe/README.md

 # Tic Tac Go

-Tic Tac Go is a traditional tic tac toe game, written in Go.<br>
+Tic Tac Go is a traditional tic tac toe game, written in Go.
 Tic Tac Go can be played from your linux terminal or windows cmd / powershell.<br>

 ## Starting a game